 Wannacry affects the whole network and all the devices on that network.
 This attack has mostly affected Microsoft operating systems that run below Windows 10.
 Wannacry is specially designed to hack into systems running on Windows.
 Once your device is hacked, a page pops up that demands the user to pay $300 using Bitcoins.
 The price doubles every two days.”

-Many can fall prey to this through opening attachments or downloading music, movies and other software illegally using torrents.
+Many can fall prey to this through opening attachments or downloading music, movies and other software illegally using torrents, this is one of the many reasons illegal torrent websites have been blocked by many different ISP’s all around the world, although people still insist on downloading from these torrent sites for free software and more, through the use of proxies obtained from sites like Proxies.sx and others.
 This attack has affected over 200,000 systems worldwide on May 13.
 In India, companies in Mumbai, Hyderabad, Bengaluru and Chennai have been affected.
 Around 102 computer systems of Andhra Pradesh police were hacked.
 Adding to this, Advocate Vikram Chowdhary explained that the hackers used Bitcoin as the method of payment since Bitcoin wallet-owners remain anonymous..

 “When you use a Bitcoin to transfer money, you have to have a Bitcoin wallet.
 These wallets have a certain code which cannot be interpreted.
 You can’t trace any transactions taking place here.”